Synthetixio/SIPs/content/sccp/sccp-341.md

 # Simple Summary

-This SCCP proposes to lower the `maxMarketValue` on RNDR to zero (i.e. close mode), given the  upcoming token swap.
+This SCCP proposes to lower the `maxMarketValue` and `maxMarketSize` on RNDR to zero (i.e. close mode), given the  upcoming token swap.

 # Abstract

 The `maxMarketValue` governs the US Dollar maximum open interest possible for that market.
+The `maxMarketSize` governs the maximum open interest denominated in the market's currencyKey.

 # Motivation